President and CEO

 Read our latest newsletter

 The newsletter is available here.
 A limited number of copies will be available in print.
-NGC plans to produce a newsletter twice a year, once during the summer and again in December.
-To provide feedback, email us...
+NGC plans to produce a newsletter quarterly, in December, March, June, and September.
+To provide feedback, email us at email@example.com.